Jeremy Renner sends love to fans after being run over by six-tonne snowplough

 He has also featured in films including The Hurt Locker, American Hustle, and Mission Impossible – Ghost Protocol.

-He also stars in the Paramount+ series The Mayor Of Kingstown, with the second series set to premiere on the service in the UK on January 16.
+He also stars in the Paramount+ series The Mayor Of Kingstown, with the second series set to premiere on the service on January 16.

 In a statement provided to the PA news agency, Renner’s publicist said: “Jeremy’s family would like to express their gratitude to the incredible doctors and nurses looking after him, Truckee Meadows Fire and Rescue, Washoe County Sheriff, Reno City Mayor Hillary Schieve and the Carano and Murdock families.